-It was late 1997, probably some time in March.
+It was late 1996, probably sometime in March.

 I was a young and impressionable lad in a club that taught students about the business world.
 We were all lucky enough to go on a field